Elucidating Galaxy Assembly Bias in SDSS: Introduction

-To further enhance our constraining power, in addition to the commonly used galaxy two-point correlation function $w_p(r_p)$, we also include the probability density distribution of the large-scale galaxy overdensity $p(\del8)$. \citet{Wang_et_al_2019} showed that the combination of one and two-point galaxy statistics can greatly improve on constraints from two-point statistics alone.
-Therefore, we anticipate that by combining correlation functions with galaxy observables that incorporate the one-point large-scale galaxy overdensity $\del8$ we can produce a more stringent constraints on galaxy assembly bias.
-Inspired by \citet{Abbas_Sheth_2007}, we also employ the galaxy overdensity-dependent correlation functions $w_p(r_p | \del8)$, in hopes of extracting overdensity-dependent HODs in an analogous fashion to deriving global HOD parameters from the overall galaxy clustering.
+To further enhance our constraining power, in addition to the commonly used galaxy two-point correlation function $w_p(r_p)$, we also include the probability density distribution of large-scale galaxy number counts $p(N_8^g)$.
+Wang et al.\ \cite{Wang_et_al_2019} showed that the combination of one and two-point galaxy statistics can greatly improve on constraints from two-point statistics alone.
+Therefore, we anticipate that by combining correlation functions with galaxy observables that incorporate the one-point large-scale galaxy number count $N_8^g$ we can produce more stringent constraints on galaxy assembly bias.
+Inspired by Abbas and Sheth \cite{Abbas_Sheth_2007}, we also employ the galaxy number count dependent correlation functions $w_p(r_p |N_8^g)$, in hopes of extracting overdensity-dependent HODs in an analogous fashion to deriving global HOD parameters from the overall galaxy clustering.

 The paper is organised as follows.
 In the next section we describe the data and simulations we use.
 In particular, section \ref{subsec:sdss} describes the SDSS-DR7 stellar mass limited galaxy catalog, while section \ref{subsec:simu} describes the Bolshoi and ELUCID simulations and the methods of halo identification applied to both simulations to produce halo catalogs.
 Section \ref{sec:mocks} provides a detailed description of our HOD modelling methodology, including our extensions to the HOD to model galaxy assembly bias.
 Section \ref{sec:obs} describes the galaxy clustering statistics we utilize in our analysis.
 Section \ref{sec:model} details the methods of our Markov chain Monte Carlo (MCMC) analysis.
 We present the results of fitting our data vectors to mock galaxy catalogs and SDSS data in sections \ref{sec:mock} and \ref{sec:result} respectively.
 We summarize our results in section \ref{sec:conc}.